Click where you see for more information

 2017 Catalonian secession attempt

-Catalonia was the cause of a crisis in 1 October 2017, when the region’s independence referendum (declared illegal by the Constitutional Court of Spain) fell in favour of Catalonia becoming an independent republic.
+Catalonia caused crisis on 1 October 2017, when the region’s independence referendum (illegal, according to the Constitutional Court of Spain) came out in favour of Catalonia becoming an independent republic.

-The referendum itself was widely seen to be poorly handled by the Spanish government, who raided polling stations and confronted largely peaceful protests.
+The Spanish government handled this controversial referendum with little subtlety or diplomacy.
+The police raided polling stations and confronted largely peaceful protests.
 Amnesty International and Human Rights Watch, among others, condemned the actions as an excessive use of force.

 On 27 October 2017, the Parliament of Catalonia passed a declaration of independence.
 It was not recognised by the international community.